CScar07/Case-Study/README.md

 -110 North Bar and 110 South Bar are NOT to be combined based on separate vendor ID and Name

-#Deliverable folder:
+#Deliverable folder; provides visuals PDF and PPt. deck with associated insights
 -Identifies top performers among performant F&B categories
 -Provides surface level insight on how to utilize these metrics for replicated success.

-#Notebook folder:
+#Study Notebook folder; Provides 2 separate notebooks for Cleaning/processing and vizualization.
-Provides 2 separate notebooks; Cleaning and processing, vizualization.
+-code documentation in the comments.